Barthel's Rum River Acres 2nd Addition IP23-05

 May 19, 2023 Bid opening

-September 1, 2023 Substantial completion, including new bituminous pavement in-place.
+September 1, 2023 Substantial completion, including new bituminous pavement in place.

-September 29, 2023 Final completion, including final project clean-up.
+September 29, 2023 Completion, including final project clean-up.

-An update letter has been mailed to property owners with updates on the project status, it may be viewed here.
+An update letter has been mailed to property owners with updates on the project status.
+It may be viewed here.